 And, from November 2019, From National Geographic Travel- Best City Trip for 2020: Philadelphia, Pennsylvania.
 “There’s a lot of glimmer in Philadelphia and a resurgent, postindustrial American city that is channeling creative forces to reinvent itself for a new generation.
 Slowly but steadily Philly has changed from a city of industrial might in the first half of the past century to a city of ingenious makers.
 The evidence is everywhere.”

 Four geographic locations in Philadelphia preliminarily present the best opportunities considering the volume of current visitor traffic.
 The Compuseum could be a success as a destination in the museum-rich Independence Mall area; the three block area packed with destinations for tourists in reasonable proximity to Interstate 95.
 Further, the science museum row of Franklin Institute and the Academy of Natural Sciences would bring a computer nexus to that science museum region.
 Conversely, a location near the train corridor at 30thstreet provides traffic up and down the eastern seaboard.
 Such a location on or near either the Drexel, PENN or the University City Science Center, is also convenient.
 A possible fourth location with high traffic is the King of Prussia Mall, adjacent to the popular Valley Forge destinations.

 The Philly IT Sector is Thriving

-Recent information and demographics offer a good sign for the Compuseum opportunity.
-Information technology companies’ sales in Greater Philadelphia generate $34.8 billion, which is about 8.3 percent of the region’s gross domestic product, discussed here.
-There are more than 6,000 IT companies alone in the region, and they employ nearly 90,000 people, according to a report from the Greater Philadelphia Alliance for Capital and Technologies on tech investment and impact.
-(Source: Philadelphia Business Journal – November 2015.)
+This below newest information and demographics offer a good sign for the Compuseum opportunity.
+Information technology companies’ salesin Greater Philadelphia generate $34.8 billion, which is about 8.3 percent of the region’s gross domestic product.
+There are more than 6,000 IT companies alone in the region, and they employ nearly 90,000 people, according to the most recent report from the Greater Philadelphia Alliance for Capital and Technologies on tech investment and impact.
+Source: Philadelphia Business Journal – November 2015